fetchai/uAgents/integrations/github-pr-review-ai-assistant/README.md

 The GitHub PR Review AI Assistant will process your request and return a comprehensive review of the specified pull request, offering valuable insights to improve your code quality.

-The service will then process your request and return a comprehensive review of the specified pull request.

 ## Libraries Used

 This service incorporates several key libraries to provide its functionality: